 The Forestry First Aid qualification has been designed to provide the knowledge and competence for a learner to deal with emergency first aid situations in a forestry/agricultural environment.
-This qualification is designed to supplement a First Aider’s existing First Aid at Work or Emergency First Aid at Work qualification and covers the recommended topics stated in the Forestry Commission First Aid policy.
+This qualification covers the recommended topics stated in the Forestry Commission First Aid policy.

 Forestry First Aid is the ideal course for those working with chainsaws in the forestry & landscaping sectors.

-During this Forestry First Aid module, you’ll learn techniques and topics that the HSE regard as important in Forestry; including severe bleeding, crush injuries & Lyme Disease.
+During this Forestry Emergency First Aid, you’ll learn techniques and topics that the HSE regard as important in Forestry; including severe bleeding, crush injuries & Lyme Disease.
+The course covers all the core content of the Emergency First Aid course, with an outdoor perspective.

 Training your team these topics will help you meet the Forestry England’s latest guidance on first aid training, for those wishing to work on their sites.